contentful/forma-36/MIGRATION.md

 #### Install packages separately

-If for some reason, your project requires installing packages separately it is possible in version 4.
+You can install packages separately in version 4 if, for some reason, you project requires it.
-For example, if you need only the `Button` component in your project, you can add only this package by running the following command:
+For example, if you only need the `Button` component in your project, you can add this package by running the following command:

 For NPM